Srekel/the-debuginator/README.md

 Only builds as a static library for now, and it doesn't have a Lua API (just a C API).
 Supports the majority of the features but it's not done.
 I'm not likely to work further on it unless I start working on a Stingray project again.

-### :small_blue_diamond: Input
+### :heavy_check_mark: Input

 The API for manouvering the menu is agnostic regarding keyboard/gamepad.
-It's handled at application layer, though guidelines for how to bind keys exist.
+It's handled at application layer, though guidelines for how to bind keys exist - see the demo.

-Support for mouse input coming later.
-Touch input will likely use the mouse API too.
+Also supports mouse and touch input.

 ### :small_blue_diamond: Presets